dimodi/project-templates/README.md

 ## Install

 1. Close Visual Studio.
-1. Open your favorite Terminal or Shell app.
+1. Open your Terminal or Shell app.
-1. Clone the repository and go into the repository root folder (`/project-templates/`).
+1. Clone the repository and go to the repository root folder (`/project-templates/`).
 1. Execute the `install.sh` script to install all project templates.
+On Windows:
     ```sh
+    ./install.sh
+    ```
+    On macOS and Linux:
+    ```sh
     sh install.sh
     ```
-    Alternatively, use the `dotnet new install` command to install only the desired project template(s).
+1. Instead of using the install script, you can also execute the `dotnet new install` command to install only selected project templates.
 The command should point to the folder, which holds the template, for example:
     ```sh
     dotnet new install Net6/TelerikBlazorServer
     ```
 1. Execute `dotnet new list` to verify the desired project templates are installed.
+The install script does that automatically.
 The command output should include:

 <pre>
 Template Name                       Short Name       Language    Tags